 Improve children’s health

-Eating more plant-based foods is known to improve our health and can help to reduce childhood obesity, regarded by the World Health Organisation as of the most serious global public health challenges of the 21st century.
+Eating more plant-based foods can also help to reduce childhood obesity, which is regarded by the World Health Organisation as one of the most serious public health challenges of the 21st century.
+Almost 10% of children starting school in England are obese and by age 10, over a third of school children are overweight or obese.

-Public Sector Catering has launched a campaign to encourage all operators to reduce the amount of meat they serve by 20%.
-The campaign, 20%LessMeat, has attracted widespread support from the industry, including LACA.
+A campaign was launched in 2020 to reduce the amount of meat served in the public sector by 20%.
+It attracted widespread support from the industry, including LACA.

 Young people’s attitudes are changing

-In a recent YouGov survey nearly two thirds (63%) of 11-18 year olds said the environment and climate change was one of their most important issues for the country.
+A YouGov survey found that nearly two-thirds (63%) of 11-18 year olds said the environment and climate change was one of their most important issues for the country.

 Director, ProVeg UK